-A faithful dog led rescue crews a quarter-mile down a dark Florida highway Saturday night to the scene of his owner's fatal car accident and has been likened to the Japanese Hachiko.
+A loyal dog led rescue crews a quarter-mile down a dark Florida highway Saturday night to the scene of his owner’s fatal car accident and has been likened to the Japanese Hachiko.

 Gregory Todd Travers, 41, lost control of his vehicle on State Road 84 near Davie, slamming into a bridge support and rolling into the stretch of road.
 While first responders searched for the wreckage, a dog came limping toward them, the South Florida Sun-Sentinel reports.

 Led by Simon the German Shepherd, the group was able to find the wreckage.
 Simon circled and then licked Travers before jumping into the car next to his owner and waiting.

 Tragically, Travers died at the scene.

 “I think the dog definitely meant to lead them there,” Davie Batallion Chief Robert Belizaire told the Sun-Sentinel.
 “I think he was out there looking for some help.”

 The Associated Press reports loyal dog Simon was taken to Broward County’s animal